gtumedei/init/README.md

 # init

 Create starter projects from a template.
 Currently supports Android Jetpack Compose projects, but can be extended to any language and tech stack.
 All it does is replace strings inside a zipped template project.

-## TODO

-- Use JSX for the HTML page
-- Make it serverless-friendly (no `Deno.cwd()` or file existence checks)
-- Avoid relying on an extension list to edit text files